kvarak/dnd/docs/_Classes/bard.md

 You can use a musical instrument, a shortbow or a longbow as a spellcasting focus for your spells.

 ### Bonus Proficiencies
-Starting at 1st level when you join this college, you gain proficiency with shortbows, longbows, the lyre and the Persuasion skill.
+Starting at 1st level when you join this college, you gain 1 skill point each to spend on the Bow weapon group and Speechcraft.

 ### Cherubic Arrow
-At 3rd level, you can bolster a heart from a distance.
+You can bolster a heart from a distance.
 While wielding a shortbow or longbow, you can use a ***bonus action*** and expend one use of your Bardic Inspiration to choose a creature you can see within range of your weapon.

 You shoot a harmless magical arrow of energy at the creature, and it gains temporary hit points equal to the number you roll on the Bardic Inspiration die + your Charisma modifier.

 The next spell you cast before the end of your turn can ignore range if it isn't a harmful spell, doesn't have a range of self, and targets only that creature.

 ### Cherubic Charm
-At 6th level, your enemies often forget they are your enemies.
+Your enemies often forget they are your enemies.
 Once per turn, when you hit a creature with a ranged weapon attack using a shortbow or longbow, you can attempt to charm it.
 It must succeed on a Wisdom saving throw against your spell save DC or gain the charmed condition until the end of your next turn.

 You can instead target a creature not hostile to you.
 In that case the attack deals no damage as the arrow dissipates on contact.
 The creature must make a Wisdom saving throw with disadvantage against your spell save DC.
 On a failed save, the creature forgets that it was shot, is charmed by you for 1 hour or until you or your companions do anything harmful to it.